gaow0007/ZeroShotLinearStyleTransfer/Readme.md

 ## Universal Style Transfer

-This is the Pytorch implementation of [ZeroShot Linear Style Transfer].
+This is the Pytorch implementation of [Zero Shot Linear Style Transfer].

 ## Prerequisites
 - [Pytorch](http://pytorch.org/)